Want to Know How to Get a Driver’s licence in Manitoba?

 Beginning drivers have restrictions and limitations that dictate when, where and how they will drive a vehicle.
 For instance a driver who only has a learner’s permit will not be allowed to drive alone.
 A beginning driver must operate a vehicle only if there is a supervising adult present in the front passenger seat.

-After accumulating the necessary driving experience a beginner is eligible to take the Manitoba road test which leads to an Intermediate driving license.
+After accumulating the necessary driving experience a beginner is eligible to take the Manitoba road test which leads to an Intermediate driving licence.
 The cost will be $30 and the test must be booked in advance.
 A driving examiner will ride along with you in your vehicle and judge your demonstration of mandatory driving skills.

-In Manitoba you must be an intermediate driver for a minimum of 15 months before you can apply for a regular Manitoba driver’s license.
+In Manitoba you must be an intermediate driver for a minimum of 15 months before you can apply for a regular Manitoba driver’s licence.
 While many of the beginner restrictions will no longer be in effect there are still some driving restrictions that will be enforced.

-When you have been an intermediate driver for 15 months (or longer) then you can apply for your full driver’s license.
+When you have been an intermediate driver for 15 months (or longer) then you can apply for your full driver’s licence.
 There will be a few driving restrictions that will remain in place for three years.
 One of these restrictions is that you cannot act as a supervisor for other beginner drivers.
 You should check with the officials to make sure that you are familiar with the other restrictions during this three year (probationary) driving period.